Factbox: Britain's parliament faces biggest decision since World War Two

 World War Two 1940

-In the spring of 1940, Prime Minister Neville Chamberlain authorized a failed campaign to remove German forces from Norway in Britain’s first real military test of the war.
+In the spring of 1940, Prime Minister Neville Chamberlain authorised a failed campaign to remove German forces from Norway in Britain’s first real military test of the war.

 Chamberlain survived a no confidence vote in parliament, but his majority was slashed as lawmakers in his own party abstained or voted against him.